St. Gallen, Stiftsbibliothek, Cod. Sang. 904

 Probably it was not the scribes' or glossators' intention that MS G should be separated from its exemplar.
 Thirteen glosses are abbreviated, offering a few words followed by the statement "reliqua (ut) in alio", once "reliqua in alio lo-" (probably to be expanded "libro" rather than "loco").19 (Nota: Lambert (1987: 219) suggests to expand "lo-" as "loco", and to interpret the phrase as 'in another place <sc. in MS G>', but admits that the expansion "libro" (in another book, i.e. in another copy of Priscian, perhaps the exemplar) is possible also.
 In five instances a full version is transmitted in one of the other 'Irish' Priscian MSS: 22a17 r (abbreviated quotation from "cic-", full version in L); 30b24 z (abbr. quot. from "bed-", full version in K); 52b18" g (untraced, but clearly an abbr. quot. from a glossary, full version in E); 61b3 h (abbr. quot. from Is.? or Don.
 (Virg.)?, full version in K); 106b25 x (Thes.
 106b12, abbr. quot. from Is., full version in L, discussed in Hofman 1996: 172).
 In six other instances the lemma which is glossed is not discussed elsewhere in the IG, which means that "lo-" cannot stand for "loco": 26b29 hh (abbr. quot. from Diom., comparable to the first five instances); 54b3 c; 59b30" z; 65b3 c; 93a33 m, on 207,15 "nemo/ nullus" (abbr. quot. from Char., comparable to the first five instances); 106b22 q, on 256,7 "ἀρχή".
 This leaves two instances where "lo-" could stand for "loco", 22a34 rr and 68b31 p.
 22a34 r: the lemma "oggannio" occurs in one other place in P., 48,13, where the word is not explained.
 "Lo-" could refer to another codex, which contained the explanation of "gannio" entered as a marginal gl.
 (22a34 ss).
 68b31 p: abbrev. from Is., comparable to the first five instances in layout, but "lo-" could refer to another place in P., cf. note at 68b31 o.)
 As longer versions of five of these abbreviated glosses are found in the other 'Irish' Priscian MSS, the references obviously mean that another glossed copy of Priscian, the exemplar of G, contains the full versions of these glosses, and that the glossator assumed that this other copy was accessible to the users of MS G. Later glossators added glosses to the main body written by glossators A and B. Their contribution will be evaluated below, in the section Later History.

-Legatura: Rebound s.
+Rebound s.
 XIII in St Gall, brown leather; for the new binding the original (?), Carolingian (?)
-9th-cent. wooden boards were reused.5 (Nota: Personal communication by Prof. J. A. Szirmai.)
+9th-cent. wooden boards were reused.5

 Contenuto:

-MS G contains the text of the first 16 Books of Priscian and part of Book 17 down to GL 3,147, 18 "naturaliter".
+MS G contains the text of the first 16 Books of and part of Book 17 down to GL 3,147, 18 "naturaliter".
 The text breaks off abruptly in the middle of a sentence in the last line of the last verso of quire 15; there probably was a complete text of the Institutiones Grammaticae originally.
 The extant part of the MS transmits 744 pages of printed text, divided over 15 quires, each regularly consisting of 8 folia.
 As one quire comprises roughly 50 pp. in Hertz's edition, and as 230 pp. of printed text are missing, 4 or 5 quires have been lost.

 The text has been written continuously, from quire to quire, with one important caesura: the end of the fifth quire (f.
 40r-v, p.
 88-9) coincides with the end of Bk.
 5. The text of Bk.
 5 ends in the first column of p.
 88 (col. 40ra, explicit in the last lines of col. 88a), Book 6 begins on p.
 90, the first recto of quire 6.
 The right half of the folium has been excised, the empty verso (p.
 89, f.
 40v) has been used later (cf. below).
 In the lower margin of the remaining half of p.
 89 (f.
 40v), glossator A has written a remark "] Ia .i. in alia editione", published by Lindsay (1910: 42), who tentatively interpreted it as 'prima (for primus, scil. quaternio)' and suggested that the remark 'seems to imply that the scribe of the glosses used (or knew of) another MS of Priscian, whose first quaternion ended at this point'.
 This is not a satisfactory solution.
 Although we cannot know how many words in the first col. have been excised, and although the abbreviation "Ia" ("I" with superscript "a") is never written elsewhere in the hand of glossator A,6 (Nota: The same abbreviation is used by later glossators who worked on the Continent to introduce variant readings (expand as "aliter"?), cf. 30b35 uu (in the hand of H), 58a133 m (in the hand of L), 94b10 b (in the hand of F).) two solutions seem possible.
 Hertz publishes in GL 2,192-3 a spurious addition to Bk.
 5, transmitted in several MSS, among which the 'Irish' MS K. Gloss 15b7 f (cf. note) provides clear proof that the spurious fragment was present originally in MS G also:7 (Nota: In two out of the four Mss. used by Hertz which transmit the spurious fragment, it has been written after the explicit, cf. Hertz's app. cr., 191.
 Ms. E, ff.
 54v9-55r6, also transmits the fragment after the explicit of Bk.
 5, which may be important, as Mss.
 GE are closely related to each other.
 Since the fragment occupies almost a folium in Ms. E, and since 1 folium in E is equivalent to 1,5-2 cols. in Ms. G, we may assume that the fragment originally occupied col. 88b and most of col. 89a in Ms. G. This also means, that the right half of the folium in G cannot have been used for the 'clean copy' of the Carolingian poem (cf. below, section Later history), as Lindsay (1910: 43) suggested.)
 Glossator A perhaps wrote as a comment that the fragment was not transmitted in another MS of Priscian available to him, or to some other Irish scholar in the case that he copied the comment from his exemplar.
 Alternatively, the reason for the clear caesura in MS G is that the text of Priscian was copied from two exemplars, one containing Bks.
 1-5, and another one containing an unspecified number of Bks., but in any case Bks.
 6-18.
 "In alia editione" would in that case mean that the glossator indicates a change of exemplar.
 In this connection the use of the word "editio" may be important: in other glosses referring to what probably was the exemplar of MS G the expression "in alio (libro)" is used, cf. below.